stemoutreach/CodeCreateLab/Challenges/Level2Challenge.md

 - [ ] One `if`/`else` statement
 - [ ] One function (custom-defined)
 - [ ] User input and printed output

+---

+## 🧪 Leveling Up?

+Once you've completed the above tasks, show your work to a mentor or coach to be able to move on.

+---

+## ✅ What’s Next?

+You’re ready for  **[Level 3 – Sense HAT Lab](../Level3.md)**!, where you’ll learn about Sense HAT where you will Code interactive input/output using the Sense HAT without breadboarding.